chevere/parameter/README.md

 ## Summary

-Parameter is a library around parameter-argument which provides additional functionality with validation rules and schema introspection.
-Go to [chevere/action](https://github.com/chevere/action) for our object-oriented convention around this package.
+Parameter is a library for building dynamic, validated parameters with type-safe rules and schema introspection.
+It enables you to define rich validation constraints for any PHP type — from simple scalars to deeply nested arrays — using either helper functions or PHP 8 attributes, eliminating boilerplate validation logic across your codebase.
+See [chevere/action](https://github.com/chevere/action) for our object-oriented convention around this package.

 ## Installing